Contractible stability spaces and faithful braid group actions: The C alabi- Y au- -category of a D ynkin quiver

 \subsection{The category}

-In this section we consider in detail another important example of a finite type component, associated to the Ginzburg algebra of an ADE Dynkin quiver.
+In this section we consider in detail another important example of a finite-type component, associated to the Ginzburg algebra of an ADE Dynkin quiver.
 We also address the related question of the faithfulness of the braid group action on the associated derived category.

 Let $Q$ be a quiver whose underlying unoriented graph is an ADE Dynkin diagram.
-Fix $N\geq 2$ and let $\GQ{N}$ be the associated Ginzburg algebra of degree $N$, let $\catGQ{N}$ be the bounded derived category of finite dimensional representations of $\GQ{N}$ over an algebraically-closed field $\mathbf{k}$, and let $\Stab(\GQ{N})$ be the space of stability conditions on $\catGQ{N}$.
+Fix $N\geq 2$ and let $\GQ{N}$ be the associated Ginzburg algebra of degree $N$, let $\catGQ{N}$ be the bounded derived category of finite-dimensional representations of $\GQ{N}$ over an algebraically-closed field $\mathbf{k}$, and let $\Stab(\GQ{N})$ be the space of stability conditions on $\catGQ{N}$.
 See \cite[\S7]{MR3050703} for the details of the construction of the differential-graded algebra $\GQ{N}$ and its derived category, and for a proof that $\catGQ{N}$ is a Calabi--Yau-$N$ category.
 (Recall that a $k$-linear triangulated category $\cat{C}$ is \defn{Calabi--Yau-$N$} if, for any objects $c,c'$ in $\cat{C}$ we have a natural isomorphism